 - Manager and team members – This is the relationship I have with my manager.
 It is my manager’s job to lead my team and collaborate with me on my personal development through appraisals, supervision, observations etc.

 - Care workers and other professionals – These are relationships with outside agencies that provide services in partnership with us, such as social workers, advocates, dietitians, psychologists, GPs and nurses.

 As a worker in health and social care it is essential to be an effective and good team member and work in partnership.
 Explain why it is important to work:

 a) In partnership with other workers

-Working well with my colleagues means that the individuals we support receive consistent care and the team has a high morale and positive attitude towards the services we provide.
+Working well with my colleagues means that the individuals we support receive consistent care, and the team has high morale and positive attitude towards the services we provide.
 This extends to other teams within my organisation as well as outside agencies.
-When we work together, we can achieve the best possible outcomes for the individuals that we support.
-Sometimes, we may disagree but we value every person’s contribution and may have to negotiate or compromise.
+When we work together, we can achieve the best possible outcomes for the individuals we support.
+Sometimes, we may disagree, but we value every person’s contribution and may have to negotiate or compromise.

 b) In partnership with key people, advocates, and others who are significant to the individual such as their carer, family members or friends: